 University of Washington Fish Collection

 The UW Fish Collection, part of the UW Burke Museum of Natural History and Culture, is housed in the Fisheries Teaching and Research building, a SAFS facility.
-This collection of preserved fishes, one of five major permanent collections on the West Coast, is by far the largest in terms of number of specimens.
+This collection of preserved fishes, one of five major permanent collections on the West Coast, is by far the largest in terms of the number of specimens.
 Presently, the collection contains more than 300,000 juvenile and adult specimens.
-About 25 percent of the collection consists of freshwater species, primarily from Washington, Oregon and Alaska.
-The remaining collection comprises marine fishes and invertebrates collected mainly in the eastern North Pacific Ocean, from the Aleutian Islands to Baja California, and in the western tropical Pacific, from Christmas Island to Guam and the Philippines.
-Curators of the collection make specimens available upon request to researchers within and outside of SAFS, and provide ichthyological information to the public.
+About 25 percent of the collection consists of freshwater species, primarily from Washington, Oregon, and Alaska.
+The other 75 percent of the collection contains marine fishes and invertebrates collected mainly in the eastern North Pacific Ocean, from the Aleutian Islands to Baja California, and in the western tropical Pacific, from Christmas Island to Guam and the Philippines.
+Curators of the collection make specimens available upon request to researchers within and outside of SAFS and the UW and provide ichthyological information to the public.

-The School Archives housed in the Fishery Sciences building contain records pertaining to research conducted by SAFS personnel, including data, reports and technical papers, proceedings, reprints of peer-review publications, maps, field logs and journals, and photographs and film.
+The School Archives, housed in the Fishery Sciences building, contain records pertaining to research conducted by SAFS personnel, including data, reports and technical papers, proceedings, graduate student theses, reprints of peer-review publications, maps, field logs and journals, and photographs and film.
 While some of the archive holdings are the same as those housed in the UW Archives, much of the content is unique and available only at this archives facility.
-Additional holdings pertaining to SAFS research, teaching and administrative activities are retained at the UW Archives.
+Additional holdings pertaining to SAFS research, teaching, and administrative activities are retained at the UW Archives.